Liana1708/Web_scraping_companies/README.md

 3- Inside the company's webpage, it looks for the Modern Slavery Statement, and if it finds it, it returns the link.
 If it doesn't find it, it will print 'No statement found'.

-4- Return a list of the company name, the website accessed and the link to the statement, if found.
+4- Return a list of company names, websites accessed and links to the Modern Slavery Statement, if found.